Navigating the flooring thicket: Find the greenest way to meet your needs

-Your choice of flooring material will affect everyone in your home for decades and have substantial impacts on the environment at large.
+Your choice of flooring material will affect everyone in your home for decades, as well as the wider environment.

 Floors usually account for more surface area than anything else in a house except the walls, so they have an outsized effect on indoor air quality.
-Adults, children and pets will walk on them, play on them, sit on them, wear them down and breathe anything they emit for many years.
+Adults, children and pets will walk on them, play on them, sit on them, wear them down and breathe anything they emit.

 Since flooring may take up thousands of square feet, large quantities of raw materials, glues, finishes, adhesives and cleaners—with all their associated environmental impacts and energy requirements—are required to make, move, install and maintain it.
 But you can select flooring materials that will help you maximize the quality of your indoor environment while minimizing damage to the natural environment.